eshabram/ICE_PLANT/README.md

 # ICE_PLANT
+ICE_PLANT is a remote monitoring and data aquisition device designed to work with the Philips Series 50 fetal monitoring machine, sending data back to UC Davis [LEPS](http://lepsucd.com/).
+It functions as a dongle that can be remotely accessed while on an enterprise network.

 ## Setting Up RPi Zero 2 w
 Download Raspberry Pi imager software and burn a Raspberry Pi OS Lite (64 bit) image to your drive.